dasomoli/translated-content/files/ko/mozilla/add-ons/webextensions/content_scripts/index.md

 });
 ```

-In Chrome, this will produce output like this:
+In Chrome, this produces output like this:

-크롬에서, 이것은 아래처럼 출력될 것이다:

 ```
 In content script, window.x: 1